 One of the interesting things I’ve noted over the years is how large projects often fail over simple choices by the “least” members of the group.
 Or by the “greater” members of the group failing to include these “least” into the work of the ministry.

-Yes it is healthy to see oneself as the “least” but then go out yielding the little I have to see what God can do through a yielded “least” one like me and you.
-Instead we often give lip service to the concept of our “leastness” in order to excuse not trying.
+Yes it is healthy to see myself as the “least” but then go out yielding the little I have to see what God can do through a yielded “least-one” like me.
+If I accept my “leastness” I often wallow in it in order to excuse not trying.
 “My part doesn’t count anyways, God will accomplish his will even if I don’t do my part”.

 Examples: Sitting in the back pews at church.
 “You don’t understand, I’m shy or depressed or have a bad bladder or children to watch or I like watching the others or I am saving the front for others.
 What would you think of this kind of behavior at a ball game or concert?
 You’d think the participants were not into what was happening and did not see it as important.
 It’s not just the attitudes which cause us to sit in the back but also the resistant independent attitudes of not responding when pastors ask us to move up and sit closer together.
 Recently my pastor asked people at a Wednesday meeting to move up and together and, as usual, no one moved!
 Contrary to my shy nature I stood up and said that it was my firm belief that this simple “small choice” is what is destroying the impact of the church in America.
 I was told to shut up and not be so radical.
 (Not by the pastor but by a deacon).